Razer Blade 14 inch 2016

 Rating: Total score: 80%

-Source: Comp Reviews English EN→zh-CN Archive.org version
+Source: Comp Reviews EN→zh-CN Archive.org version

 Razer's Blade laptop has come a long way from when it was first introduced.
 The latest version continues to improve on many of the flaws that kept it from being a great laptop for those that want to game on the go.
 The system offers some great power in a portable package but the price is still quite high.
 With a little more tweaking, Razer could end up with a truly spectacular laptop.